-An important challenge for today's education, in all education settings, is the development and implementation of instructional practices that will foster students' skills for solving complex interdisciplinary, real world problems (Randles and Overton 2015).
-Our study, provides some insights into the way that HOCS-promoting problems, may be constructed, categorized and graded, as well as, into the multifaceted ways that student solve them.
+An important challenge in today's education, in all educational settings, is the development and implementation of instructional practices that foster students' skills when it comes to solving complex interdisciplinary, real world problems (Randles and Overton 2015).
+Our study provides some insights into the way in which HOCS-promoting problems may be constructed, categorized and graded, as well as the multifaceted ways in which student solve them.

-The most important research based result of this study is that the initial PS capability (post-pre) improved over time in the experimental and control groups, significantly more in the experimental PBL group.
-These findings reinforce the researchers' assumption that exposing students to PBL and HOCS-based teaching and learning strategies will result in the development of their PS capability.
+The most important research-based result of this study is that the initial PS capabilities (post-pre) improved over time in both the experimental and the control groups, and significantly more in the experimental PBL group.
+These findings reinforce the researchers' assumption that exposing students to PBL and HOCS-based teaching and learning strategies will result in the development of their PS capabilities.
 These findings suggest that PS can be developed via different teaching-learning and assessment strategies, in line with the findings of others (Warnock and Mohammadi-Aragh 2016; Overton and Randles 2015).

-Our research-based findings show that the PBL-based treated students have significantly improved their PS and HOCS skills.
-These findings constitutes an empirical evidence of the PBL effectiveness in students' science learning.
-In a related study, Ferreira and Trudel (2012) reported that students' pointed on: (1) greater peers interaction that PBL supports and strengthens; (2) A greater sense of control over their studies that PBL promotes.
-On the other hand, traditional-algorithmic-based teaching (control group) lacked these components as well as system and critical thinking which are based on rational decision-making and PS (Zoller and Scholz 2004).
-Traditional teaching, however, primarily involves a good memorization of knowledge (Barak, Ben-Chaim and Zoller 2007; Ivic, 2016).
-Therefore, student skills, critical thinking, problem solving and preparation for lifelong learning cannot be developed.
-Ivic (2016) asked himself "why the traditional work method still prevails in Croatian schools.
+Our research-based findings show that students exposed to PBL significantly improved their PS and HOCS skills.
+These findings offer empirical evidence of the effectiveness of PBL in science learning among students.
+In a related study, Ferreira and Trudel (2012) reported that, thanks to PBL, students benefitted from: (1) greater peer interaction; (2) a greater sense of control over their studies.
+On the other hand, traditional-algorithmic-based teaching (the control group) lacked these components as well as system and critical thinking, which are based on rational decision-making and PS (Zoller and Scholz 2004).
+However, traditional teaching primarily involves memorizing knowledge (Barak, Ben-Chaim and Zoller 2007; Ivic, 2016).
+Therefore, students’ skills, critical thinking, PS and preparation for lifelong learning cannot be developed.
+Ivic (2016) questioned "why the traditional work method still prevails in Croatian schools.
 Although modern teaching strategies are often written about in didactic literature and in the media for the purpose of their promotion, this research has unfortunately proven that they are rarely applied in most schools.
 The reason may be a strictly written curriculum, inflexible time table, especially in subject teaching, methods of assessing teaching outcomes which are still adapted to traditional teaching style or insufficient education of teachers who may not know or may not want to do things differently and consciously resist to changes a modern society imposes".
-I think that the present study can also claim similar things, according to its conclusions.
+Based on its conclusions, the present study could make similar claims.

-Zoller and Levy Nahum (2012) concluded that if teachers apply HOCS-promoting teaching strategies, such as case studies, application of mini projects, class discussion of real world problems, encouragement of open-ended discussions, which have more than one "correct" conclusion and the promotion of research-oriented experiments, then there is a good chance of developing and nurturing students' HOCS capabilities.
-Similarly, case study, for example, has been found to contribute to the development of HOCS and PS.
-This finding reinforces the findings of Herried (1997), which combined case studies with several science courses over 4 years and found that this strategy encouraged learning in action, developed analytical, critical thinking and decision making, while dealing with complex problems.
+Zoller and Levy Nahum (2012) concluded that if teachers apply teaching strategies that promote HOCS such as case studies, implement mini projects, encourage class discussions about real world problems and open-ended discussions, which have more than one "correct" conclusion and promote research-oriented experiments, then there is a good chance of developing and nurturing students' HOCS capabilities.
+Similarly, case studies, for example, have been found to contribute to the development of HOCS and PS.
+This finding reinforces Herried’s findings (1997), which combined case studies with several science courses over four years and found that this strategy encouraged learning in action and developed analytical and critical thinking and decision making, while dealing with complex problems.

-In conclusion: Our research results point at the greater impact of the PBL/HOCS-based teaching-learning methodology on the enhancement of high school science students' PS capability in framework of the "traditional" science teaching and learning for helping students to develop their HOCS capability and thus strengthen their conceptual understanding of science.
+In conclusion, our research results point to the greater impact of the PBL/HOCS-based teaching-learning methodology on the enhancement of high-school science students' PS capabilities in framework of "traditional" science teaching and learning, helping students to develop their HOCS capabilities and thus strengthen their conceptual understanding of science.

-Acknowledgement This research was partially supported by The MOFET Institute and the Department of Teacher Education at the Ministry of Education in Israel.
+Acknowledgement This research was partially supported by the MOFET Institute and the Department of Teacher Education at the Ministry of Education in Israel.